IBM/gdpr-fingerprint-pii/README.md

 ### 7. Analyze Results
+- From the github repo for this Pattern, download sample chat transcripts, from the folder "SampleChatTranscripts", on to your local file system
 - Open the application URL from a browser
 <br/><img src="images/AppHomePage.png" alt="AppHomePage" width="640" border="10" /><br/><br/>
 - Click "Choose File".
-On the popup window browse to the text file from which personal data should be extracted.
-Select the file and click "Open"
+On the popup window browse to any chat transcript that you downloaded in 2 steps above and select it.
+Click "Open"
 - Initially you see a collapsed tree view as below
 <br/><img src="images/TreeView1.png" alt="TreeView1" width="640" border="10" /><br/><br/>
 - Click on nodes to expand and collapse the nodes.
 Full tree view looks as below